Representations of Leavitt Path Algebras: Introduction

-Our Corollary \ref{reversible} states: If $L(\Gamma)$ has finite Gelfand-Krillov dimension then $L(\Gamma)$ has a nonzero finite dimensional quotient and if $L(\Gamma)$ has a nonzero finite dimensional quotient then $L(\Gamma)$ has IBN.
+Our Corollary \ref{reversible} states: If $L(\Gamma)$ has finite Gelfand-Kirillov dimension then $L(\Gamma)$ has a nonzero finite dimensional quotient and if $L(\Gamma)$ has a nonzero finite dimensional quotient then $L(\Gamma)$ has IBN.
 Neither of these implications is reversible.\\